simonsobs-uk/data-centre/docs/presentation/2023-dc-intro.md

-# 2023-11-13 SO:UK BB "see what's what & get involved" day—Introduction to the SO:UK Data Centre
+# 2023-11-13 SO:UK BB day—Introduction to the SO:UK Data Centre

 :::{note}
 Initially presented on 2023-11-13 shortly after the v0.2.0 release of the SO:UK Data Centre documentation.
 See [](#changelog) to see what's changed since then.